September 29, 2025

 - Netgate pfSense Review, Chris G.

 Palo Alto is often considered the gold standard in firewalls, and I can see why.
 It offers some of the most advanced security features on the market while maintaining strong automation, deep visibility, and zero trust enforcement.
+According to G2 Data, 90% users praise its intrusion prevention capabilities.

 One of users' favorite aspects of Palo Alto firewalls is their ease of integration with cloud environments.
 If you’re working with AWS, Azure, or Google Cloud, Palo Alto makes it easy to enforce security policies across hybrid and multi-cloud environments with either the VM-Series or Cloud NGFW.

 Users also highlight the tool's ability to manage multiple firewalls with ease.
-Its centralized management system, Panorama, stands out as a key feature—making it significantly easier to push policies across distributed environments and maintain consistency at scale.
+Its centralized management system, Panorama, stands out as a key feature, making it significantly easier to push policies across distributed environments and maintain consistency at scale.

 "I truly value how Palo Alto Networks’ firewalls deal with advanced threat detection.
 They excel at recognizing and neutralizing even the most intricate threats, which provides me great peace of mind.
 The interface is simple and user-friendly, ensuring an easy setup process.